5602 Utility Specialist

 - Maintaining and developing models to forecast electric load over short, medium, and long-term horizons for scheduling, budgeting, planning and reporting, and managing documentation of same

-- Assisting with administration of, and operating various utility software packages, including some or all of energy forecasting, meter reading, meter data management, energy accounting, and power scheduling software
+- Assisting with administration of, and operating various utility software packages, including some or all of energy forecasting, meter data management, energy accounting, and power scheduling/risk management software

 - Querying large databases and performing analysis of resulting data sets to produce required information and reports

 - Developing criteria and specifications for reporting.

 - Preparing/managing various reports on electric generation, load, billing, forecasts, etc., for compliance with local, state and federal agencies

 - Developing and implementing policies and procedures for various Retail Services areas of responsibility